-Pro tip: Schedulicity offers package tools for both service-based and class-based businesses.
-Once you have things rolling, Schedulicity makes it super easy to keep track of clients’ packages — with an easy-breezy process for deducting sessions and some handy reports to keep an eye on things as well.
+Pro Tip: Schedulicity offers package tools for service- and class-based businesses.
+Once you have things rolling, Schedulicity makes it super easy to keep track of clients’ packages — with a simple process for deducting sessions and handy reports.

 7. Be Consistent